tonsV2/kubewatcher/README.md

 Please see [config.yaml](config.yaml) for an example configuration

 ## Handlers
+Currently Slack, Telegram and mail handlers are supported.
+Let me know if your favorite protocol is missing, and I'll see what I can do.

  - Uncomment the relevant handlers in [config.yaml](config.yaml)
  - Create an .env file.
 Possible use [.env.example](.env.example) as a starting point